ngbgithub/The-One-True-Makefile/README.md

 for projects that use Autoconf, Libtool and Make, but not Automake.
 (I prefer not to use Automake, although obviously I like some of its brothers.)
-It is placed in the public domain, since I don't see the point of making a copyleft build process template, since if you have the edited build scripts, you by definition have the source code.
+It is placed in the public domain, since I don't see the point of making a copyleft build process template.

 If you're going to use this template project, you will probably want to already have a working knowledge of how Autoconf, Libtool and Make